hannielcyber/Cyber/README.md

 # 🔒 Cybersecurity Python Projects 🚀

-This collection contains **7 simple Python scripts** for educational and security testing purposes.
+This collection contains **7 simple scripts** for educational and security testing purposes.
 Each script focuses on a specific area in cybersecurity — from web security scanning to password strength and brute-force testing.

 ---